 Embrace the autumn fever and prepare this scrumptious best Vegan Pumpkin Bread drizzled with salted caramel and sprinkled with toasted coconut.
-Dairy-free and cruelty-free make this the only pumpkin bread recipe you’ll ever need.
+Totally dairy-free and egg-free make this the only pumpkin bread recipe you’ll ever need.
 Spicy, decadent, and perfectly soft, you’ll melt with the first bite.

 Vegan Pumpkin Bread Recipe

 It’s officially the time of year where indulging in everything pumpkin isn’t frowned upon.
-Of course, it doesn’t bother me either way.
-I regularly indulge in all the pumpkin I want throughout the year.
+To be honest I regularly indulge in all the pumpkin I want throughout the year, especially this divine pumpkin bread from scratch.
 It’s too good to leave hanging for such a short period of the year.
 So, never allow yourself to be pumpkin shamed!
 Own it!
 That stuff is tasty!
+How about some Pumpkin Waffles for breakfast?!

-All of my favorite pumpkin recipes are desserts, go figure.
-I have the Best Vegan Pumpkin Pie Recipe.
-Not to mention, a delightful Raw Vegan Pumpkin Cheesecake Recipe that is absolutely to die for.
-Life is short, so embrace the love of pumpkin and give this vegan pumpkin bread recipe, or these other pumpkin recipes, a whirl!
+Some of my favorite pumpkin recipes are desserts, go figure.
+I have the Best Vegan Pumpkin Pie Recipe, this delightful Pumpkin Crunch Cake and Raw Vegan Pumpkin Cheesecake .
+Life is short, so embrace the love of pumpkin and give some of these recipes a whirl!

 - Prep – Preheat the oven to 350 degrees and line a loaf pan with parchment paper.